gridstack/gridstack.js/demo/angular/README.md

 ```

 # More Complete example
-In this example will use your actual custom angular components inside each grid item (instead of dummy html content)
+In this example (build on previous one) will use your actual custom angular components inside each grid item (instead of dummy html content)

 HTML
 ```html